noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.10.29.

-A figure showing the concentration of the mineral aragonite (a form of calcium carbonate) at different depths at Anacapa Island from 2007 to 2014.
+A figure showing the concentration of the mineral aragonite at different depths at Anacapa Island from 2007 to 2014.
 Figure credit: Etnoyer et al. 2015.

 ### Details